algolia/docsearch/docs/src/faq.md

 The DocSearch scraper follows [the recommended atomic-reindexing strategy][10].
 It creates a brand new temporary index to populate the data scraped from your website.
-Once the crawl is successfully achieved, this temporary index overwites the old index defined from your configuration with the key `index_name`.
+Once the crawl is successfully achieved, this temporary index overwites the old index defined in your configuration with the key `index_name`.

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/